coverclock/com-diag-diminuto/README.md

 # Remarks

-Diminuto started out many years ago as a project to build a minimal Linux-based embedded system for an ARMv4 processor that seems laughbly small now.
+Diminuto started out many years ago as a project to build a minimal Linux-based embedded system for an ARMv4 processor that seems laughably small now.
 It consisted of a stripped down 2.4 (later, 2.6) Linux kernel with just the stuff I needed, uClibc, Busybox, and an application.
 The application was built around a small C-based library I developed that